-Here’s something you might not know: If you want your philanthropic dollars to have the greatest impact, give them to organizations that benefit women and girls.
+Here’s something you might not know: If you want your philanthropic dollars to have the greatest impact and drive the most social change, give them to organizations that benefit women and girls.
 “Research shows that’s one of the most effective ways to change the world,” says Gillian R. Howell, National Philanthropic Solutions Executive, U.S. Trust.
 “Improving the life of a female creates benefits and opportunities for her extended family, future generations, and even the larger community in which she lives.
 That, almost by definition, is high-impact philanthropy,” — in other words, just the kind of focused, effective effort that many wealthy donors favor today.

 Whether they are giving or receiving philanthropic capital, women of all ages may be the key to a better world.